kavitasamdade/Image-to-Pencil-Sketch/README.md

 **Steps involved :**

-1.Reading the image
+1.Reading the image.

-2.Converting the image into gray-scale .
+2.Converting the image into gray-scale.

 3.Inverting the gray-scaled image

 4.Blurring the inverted image

 5.Creating the final image by diving the gray scaled imaged by the inverted blurred image .